FelitaD/job-market-batch/README.md

 ![dag_anomaly](project_diagrams/dag_anomaly.png)

-After at least one successful DAG run (all tasks green and supposedly no errors in the logs), we can take a random website and query the final database with the same url.
+After at least one successful DAG run (all tasks green and supposedly no errors in the logs), we can take a random job url and use it to query the final table.

 Example:
 ```